Notable People

 He built a format that strips away mediation without pretending to solve everything

 The Times of Israel profile that first brought wider attention to Gil-Shuster's work remains useful because it captures the project's basic engine.
 It described him as a Canadian-born Israeli traveling through Israel and the West Bank, filming ordinary people and asking questions gathered from viewers around the world.
-It also quotes his own explanation of the project: he wanted to know what was real and what was not.
+It also quotes his own explanation of the project: he wanted to know what was true and what was false.

 That aim sounds modest.
 It is not.